Velocidex/Training/outline.md

      * Alerting and escalation.

 * Module 10: Friendly game of Capture the Flag
-  * Given a threat report, you team will develop a set of artifacts that detect as many steps in the kill chain as possible.
+  * Given a threat report, your team will develop a set of artifacts that detect as many steps in the kill chain as possible.
 Deploy those artifacts in the Velociraptor environment.
   * The Winners are the teams that automatically detect and remediate